HTTP Server CLI — Middlewares

 ### RateLimit

-Enforces rate limiting by tracking request counts per IP address within time windows.
+Enforces rate limiting by tracking request counts per principal within time windows.
+The immutable TCP peer is the principal by default.
 Returns `429 Too Many Requests` when exceeded.

 ```php